brarkaran/distributed-average/readme.md

 To address variations in worker processing speeds and minimize idle time during each summation phase, a speculative execution strategy is employed.
 The Master maintains statistics on the average completion time for tasks and periodically reschedules tasks based on certain conditions:

-The job is close to completion (over 75% of tasks are complete).
+- The job is close to completion (over 75% of tasks are complete).
-Some tasks have been running for longer than 1.2 times the average duration.
+- Some tasks have been running for longer than 1.2 times the average duration.

-These criteria help ensure that worker nodes are fully utilized and that slower-performing tasks do not unduly delay a summation phase.
+These criteria help ensure that worker nodes are fully utilized and that stragglers tasks do not unduly delay a summation phase.
 The specific constants used in this strategy may require tuning to optimize system performance.

 ### The Choice of P